 So, what makes me list MeiliSearch among my top recommendations?

 All the source code powering MeiliSearch is available in the open on GitHub.
 That means developers can examine any part of the code themselves.
-In return, businesses can be assured of the quality and intent (no backdoors or scanner in the program, for example).
+In return, businesses can be assured of the quality and intent (no backdoors or scanners in the program, for example).
 And, of course, knowledgeable developers can help improve the technology even more.

 MeiliSearch doesn’t have complex rules (like “a – b” means a but not b).
 Just type your search naturally, and results will start showing up fluidly.
 The engine is highly tolerant and accommodative, delivering accurate results even when typos or synonyms are used.
 It also supports multiple languages.

 Simple search solutions should be simple to use and set up.
 As such, MeiliSearch checks all the boxes!
-When you are happy to proceed, get it started on DigitalOcean with one-click.
+When you are happy to proceed, get it started on DigitalOcean with one click.

 Solr, part of the Apache Project, has been around for a few years now.
 It’s built on the well-known and highly reliable Lucene library, which also powers the popular search solution called ElasticSearch.
 All this mumbo-jumbo means that Solr is among the most powerful, scalable, standards-compliant, feature-rich, and trusted search solutions.